mozilla/skywriter/docs/embedding/index.html.markdown

 When using manual upgrade of an element, the `useBespin()` function returns a bespin object which can be manipulated as follows:

+    :::js
     var bespin = embed.useBespin("edit");
     bespin.setContent("Initial Content\nWith 2 lines");
     bespin.setLineNumber(2);

-For full details of the available methods, see the [bespin/embed.Component][1]

-[1]: todo.com "We've not worked out what the URL for generated docs is yet"

-When using element upgrading (with the `class="bespin` attribute), you don't instantly have access to the Bespin Component.
-Fortunately you can get access to it fairly easily:
+When using element upgrading (with the `class="bespin"` attribute), you don't instantly have access to the Bespin Component.
+Fortunately, you can get access to it fairly easily:

+    :::html
     <textarea id="edit" class="bespin">Initial contents</textarea>
     <script>
     var bespin = document.getElementById("edit").bespin;